Nutritional education of the population is extremely important, especially for elder people.

 Essential oils are concentrated aromatic volatile compounds derived from plants by distillation or mechanical pressing.
 They play multiple roles as antioxidants, food pathogen inhibitors, shelf-life enhancers, texture promoters, organoleptic agents and toxicity-reducing agents.
 For their versatility, they appear promising as food preservatives.

+Cinnamon essential oils' potential were investigated as functional ingredients in meat and fish processing.
 Chemical analysis showed that cinnamon tea has a high antioxidant capacity, which may be due to its polyphenol content.
 C. zeylanicum bark and fruits contain proanthocyandins with doubly linked bisflavan-3-ol units in the molecule, such as cinnamtannin B-1.

 Proanthocyanidins are naturally occurring compounds that exhibit a large number of cellular actions mostly derived from their antioxidant activity.
 These cellular actions include antitumoral activity, antithrombotic action through inhibition of the endogenous ROS (reactive oxygen species, radicals) generation, Ca2+ mobilization, and subsequent aggregation of platelets.
 These compounds were also used to treat neurological disorders associated with tau aggregation such as Alzheimer's disease.
 They bind tau and inhibit its aggregation.
 Considering the large number of cellular effects of cinnamtannin B-1, this compound needs to be further investigated for the development of therapeutic strategies based on its use for thrombotic disorders or certain types of cancer